muhdshafi-javascript/budget-app/README.md

         document.getElementById('c1').addEventListener('click', function (event) {
             console.log('clicked on H1');
+            //event.stopPropagation();
         });

         document.getElementById('c2').addEventListener('click', function (event) {
             console.log('clicked on H2');
+            //event.stopPropagation();
         });

         document.getElementById('c3').addEventListener('click', function (event) {
             console.log('clicked on H3');
+            //event.preventDefault();
+            //event.stopPropagation();
         });

     </script>
 </body>
 </html>
 ```
+### Bubble VS Capture
+- Event bubbling and capturing are two ways of event propagation in the HTML DOM, when an event occurs in an element inside another element, and both elements have registered a handle for that event.
+- With capturing, the event is first captured by the outermost element and propagated to the inner elements.
+- With bubbling, the event is first captured and handled by the innermost element and then propagated to outer elements.

  ## TODO
 - querySelectorAll()
 - Convert UIElelmentList to Array using slice() of Array
+- private fields in Javascript
+-